-Plum is the smart money app that can help across different areas of your personal finances.
-You can use Plum to set more money aside, budget your spending, save plus engage and manage your investments.
+Plum is a smart money app that can help across different areas of your personal finances.
+You can use Plum to set more money aside, budget your spending, save plus engage, and manage your investments.
 Each of these offerings represents different financial products and services, which respectively fall under different regulatory frameworks designed to help if something goes wrong.
 Let's look at the various ways your money is protected with Plum 🔒

 What does protecting your money mean?